How to register online for Corporation Tax for Agents and file your clients' Company Tax Returns through the service.

 - Add ‘Corporation Tax for Agents’ to your portfolio from the ‘Services you can add’ section.

-Once you’ve added the Corporation Tax for Agents service to your portfolio, you have to go through the agent authorisation process for any new or previously unauthorised client.
+Once you’ve added the Corporation Tax for Agents service to your portfolio, you’ll have to get agent authorisation for any new or previously unauthorised client.

-Log in to Corporation Tax for Agents and follow the instructions under ‘Request an authorisation’.
-You’ll need:
+Sign in to Corporation Tax for Agents and follow the instructions under ‘Request an authorisation’.

 - your client’s Corporation Tax Unique Taxpayer Reference number